sintudes/sintudes/README.md

-- 👋 Hi, I’m @sintudes
+- 👋 Hi, I’m Sintayehu Desalegn
 - 👀 I’m interested in frontend development
 - 🌱 I’m currently learning javascript frameworks
 - 💞️ I’m looking to collaborate on frontend development team
-- 📫 How to reach me ...

 <!---
 sintudes/sintudes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.